Scarlet skimmer

-The scarlet skimmer or ruddy marsh skimmer, (Crocothemis servilia), is a species of dragonfly of the family Libellulidae, native to east and southeast Asia and introduced to Jamaica, Florida, and Hawaii.
+The scarlet skimmer or ruddy marsh skimmer (Crocothemis servilia) is a species of dragonfly of the family Libellulidae, native to east and southeast Asia and introduced to Jamaica, Florida, and Hawaii.

 Subspecies

-There are two known subspecies; Crocothemis servilia servilia (Drury, 1773) and Crocothemis servilia mariannae Kiauta, 1983.
+There are two known subspecies: Crocothemis servilia servilia (Drury, 1773) and Crocothemis servilia mariannae Kiauta, 1983.
 C. s. mariannae lacks the mid-dorsal black stripe.

 Description and habitat

-It is a medium sized blood-red dragonfly with a thin black line along the mid-dorsal abdomen.
+It is a medium sized dragonfly.
+The male is blood-red, with a thin black line along the mid-dorsal abdomen in the nominate subspecies.
 Its eyes are blood-red above, purple laterally.
 Thorax is bright ferruginous, often blood-red on dorsum.
-Abdomen is blood-red, with a narrow black mid-dorsal carina.
 Anal appendages are blood-red.
-Female is similar to the male; but with olivaceous-brown thorax and abdomen.
+Female is similar to the male, but with olivaceous-brown thorax and abdomen.
 The black mid-dorsal carina is rather broad.

 It breeds in ponds, ditches, marshes, open swamps and rice fields.